 Don’t simply opt to use the flexi-access drawdown option offered to you by your current pension provider without first checking whether they’re offering the best drawdown deal for you.

 It’s also important to realise that some providers might charge you each time you move money from your pension into income drawdown.
 If you’re considering drip-feeding money into drawdown gradually over time to benefit from maximum tax efficiency, this could take a considerable bite out of your pension savings.

-Initially, an annuity might appear cheaper than pension drawdown and perhaps seem a better option because you won’t face ongoing charges.
+An annuity is usually a cheaper option than pension drawdown and perhaps therefore seems like a better option because you won’t face ongoing charges.
 Upfront fees are also generally lower when you buy an annuity.